bulujamJudy/About-me/README.md

 ## Project
 **Website**
+- 🍜 [Refamilarization: How to Eat](https://readymag.website/u1633524608/How2Eat/) Final project in ART 23AC.
+Interactive educational website to teach anyone to eat from scratch.
+Made with Readymag, built in two days.
 - 🗺️ [The Map of my Home](https://mapofmyhomejudy.netlify.app/)
   - UCB Spr24 Art 8 project, interactive website to present the journey map.
 - 🤱.[Women Abortion right](https://bulujamjudy.github.io/abortion-rights/)